-Our executive founders control the outcome of stockholder voting, and there may be an adverse effect on the price of our Class B common stock due to the disparate voting rights of our Class A common stock and our Class B common stock.
+Our founders control the outcome of stockholder voting, and there may be an adverse effect on the price of our Class B common stock due to the disparate voting rights of our Class A common stock and our Class B common stock.

-As of March 31, 2016, Russell C. Horowitz, Ethan A. Caldwell and Peter Christothoulou, our executive founders, beneficially owned 100% of the outstanding shares of our Class A common stock, which shares represented 78% of the combined voting power of all outstanding shares of our capital stock.
-These executive founders together control 79% of the combined voting power of all outstanding shares of our capital stock.
-The holders of our Class A common stock and Class B common stock have identical rights except that the holders of our Class B common stock are entitled to one vote per share, while holders of our Class A common stock are entitled to twenty-five votes per share on all matters to be voted on by stockholders.
-This concentration of control could be disadvantageous to our other stockholders with interests different from those of these executive founders.
-This difference in the voting rights of our Class A common stock and Class B common stock could adversely affect the price of our Class B common stock to the extent that investors or any potential future purchaser of our shares of Class B common stock give greater value to the superior voting rights of our Class A common stock.
-Further, as long as these executive founders have a controlling interest, they will continue to be able to elect all or a majority of our board of directors and generally be able to determine the outcome of all corporate actions requiring stockholder approval.
-As a result, these executive founders will be in a position to continue to control all fundamental matters affecting our company, including any merger involving, sale of substantially all of the assets of, or change in control of, our company.
-The ability of these executive founders to control our company may result in our Class B common stock trading at a price lower than the price at which such stock would trade if these executive founders did not have a controlling interest in us.
-This control may deter or prevent a third party from acquiring us which could adversely affec
+As of September 30, 2016, Russell C. Horowitz, Ethan A. Caldwell and Peter Christothoulou, three of our founders, beneficially owned 100% of the outstanding shares of our Class A common stock, which shares represented 78% of the combined voting power of all outstanding shares of our capital stock.
+These founders together controlled 78% of the combined voting power of all outstanding shares of our capital stock as of September 30, 2016.
+The holders of our Class A common stock and Class B common stock have identical rights except that the holders of our Class B common stock are entitled to twenty-five votes per share on all matters to be voted on by stockholders.
+This concentration of control could be disadvantageous to our other stockholders with interests different from those of these founders.
+This difference in the voting rights of our Class A common stock and Class B common stock give greater value to the superior voting rights of our Class A common stock.
+Further, as long as these founders have a controlling interest, they will continue to be able to elect all or a majority of our board of directors and generally be able to determine the outcome of all corporate actions requiring stockholder approval.
+As a result, these founders will be in a position to control of, our company.
+The ability of these founders to control our company may result in our Class B common stock trading at a price lower than the price at which such stock would trade if these founders did not have a controlling interest in us.
+This control may deter or prevent a third party from acquiring us which could adversely affect the market price of our Class B common stock.